Wadcutter: Bullet loading techniques

 Wadcutters can be loaded flush with the brass case opening or they may be set to extend out of the brass case, depending on what provides the most accuracy; the desired powder capacity of the case; or other desired criteria.
 Both varieties of wadcutters (flush, or non-flush) are commercially available.
 Although primarily intended for target practice, wadcutters can be used for close-in self-defense and hunting because their sharp edges and close-range accuracy are claimed to increase lethality.

 Leading effects

 Wadcutters are typically made from lead.
 Deposition of lead into the rifling grooves of barrels and into the forcing cones of revolvers limits the maximum usable velocity of wadcutters to less than about 900 ft/s.
-A Modern solution to leading at higher velocities is powder coating the lead projectile, encasing it in a protective shell.
-Shots fired at higher velocities may cause severe leading of the rifling and of the forcing cone, introducing a potentially dangerous condition from overpressure if FMJ (Full Metal Jacket) bullets are subsequently fired without first removing the lead buildup.
-Either a mechanical lead-removing tool (i.e., a Lewis Lead Remover or a generic equivalent) and/or chemical removal techniques may be used to remove the lead build-up caused from shooting wadcutters at too high a velocity.
+A modern solution to leading at higher velocities is powder coating the lead projectile, encasing it in a protective shell.
+Shots fired at higher velocities may cause severe leading of the rifling and of the forcing cone, introducing a potentially dangerous condition from overpressure if full metal jacket bullets are subsequently fired without first removing the lead buildup.
+Mechanical and/or chemical means may be employed to remove the lead buildup caused by shooting wadcutters at excessive velocity.